praveen331/GRIP-DecisionTree-task/README.md

 # Rahul Reddy

 Hi everyone this project is a task of my GRIP internship.
-This is Supervised machine learning code written in python.
+This project is based Supervised machine learning code written in python.